 There are two other personal Southwest cards that currently have identical welcome bonuses, too – the Southwest Rapid Rewards® Priority Credit Card ($149 annual fee) and Southwest Rapid Rewards® Plus Credit Card ($69 annual fee).

 The Southwest Rapid Rewards Premier Card Is Worth It (But Consider Other Southwest Cards Too)

-With the Southwest Rapid Rewards® Premier Credit Card, you’ll earn 40,000 Southwest points after spending $1,000 on purchases in the first three months of account opening.
+With the Southwest Rapid Rewards® Premier Credit Card, you’ll earn up to 40,000 bonus points after spending $1,000 on purchases in the first three months of account opening.